marcinserwer/Music-Discord-Bot/README.md

 ### Features (More features to come)
 - "/play" Plays songs from the given link
 - "/stop" Stops the currently playing music
+- "/skip" Plays the next song in the list

 ### Requirement:
 - Ffmpeg